When I created this Singing 4 the Cubs campaign, I knew it would take a lot of planning.

 Megan and I rode bikes from her home in Garden City (The GC) into downtown Boise.
 There are great bike and hiking paths by the river where residents are kayaking and fly fishing.
 We enjoyed brunch at an outdoor cafe, sampled delicacies at the farmer’s market (best blue cheese dressing ever!), toured the cool Egyptian Theater and the elegant state Capitol.
 We also drove out to Lucky Peak and Arrowrock Dam.

 [By the way, I was schooled by Boise residents on the correct pronunciation of their city name.
-Use an S and an accent on the first syllable.
-That’s BOY-see, not boy-ZEE.
+Accent the first syllable and follow it with an S sound, no Z. That’s BOY-see, not boy-ZEE.
 Got it?]

 After a Saturday afternoon nap and a shower, I was ready to go to the Park and sing the Anthem.